shopwareLabs/SwagGraphQL/readme.md

 # SwagGraphQL

-A simple plugin that exposes an GraphQL-API for the Shopware 6 Core-API.
+A simple plugin that exposes an GraphQL-API for the Shopware Platform Core-API.

 ## Installation

-Clone this repo in your `custom/plugins` folder of your Shopware 6 Template.
+Clone this repo in your `custom/plugins` folder of your Shopware Platform Template.

 run:
 ```